How Stress Impacts Muscle Growth

 -Advertisement Continue Below-

-What Happens When You Stress And How It Can Contribute To Weight Gain
+How Stress Can Contribute To Weight Gain

 Stress elicits the release of a hormone called cortisol AKA hydrocortisone.
 Cortisol is a steroid with quite a few tools in its utility belt.
 It can levy influence on: inflammation, blood pressure, heart rate, metabolism, blood sugar, water balance, and more.